papicella/snyk-open-source-workshop/README.md

-# Snyk Starter Open Source Workshop
+# Introduction to Snyk Open Source Workshop

 Snyk is an open source security platform designed to help software-driven businesses enhance developer security.
 Snyk's dependency scanner makes it the only solution that seamlessly and proactively finds, prioritizes and fixes vulnerabilities and license violations in open source dependencies